Star Comms Premium

 PTT-driven notifications when command net goes quiet or a VIP joins.

-Simultaneous radio nets102050
+Simultaneous radio nets105050

 Per-net PTT, spatial routing, overlayIncludedIncludedIncluded

-ACARS overlay broadcastsIncluded
+ACARS overlay broadcasts—IncludedIncluded

-Central fallback safety netn/an/aAutomatic
+Central fallback safety netn/aAutomaticAutomatic

-Premium activates through Patreon.
+Premium activates through Command Net Supporter.